quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ### Summary
 The main method we will be implementing will be using these tools: Vite, NPM, and Poetry.
-The frontend will be setup using npm for vite and vue.
-The backend using poetry for django.
-This section details what each version manager & config file needs to have as well as every additional file necessary and what each file has in it.
+The frontend will be setup using npm for Vite and Vue.
+The backend using Poetry for Django.
+This section details what each version manager & configuration file needs to have as well as every additional file necessary and what each file has in it.

 #### Poetry